Saint Andrew’s Parish Church, Fairlight

 Construction of the present church began in 1845 and it was consecrated in August the following year, by the Bishop of Chichester.
 It is considerably larger than the old church and legend has it that it contained a seat for every one of the 366 people living in the parish at that time.

-On the north parapet, at the top of the tower is a special plaque.
+βOn the north parapet, at the top of the tower is a special plaque.
 It was donated shortly after the Second World War by the Evangelical Sisterhood of Mary, an order of German nuns who visited England in a spirit of repentance and reconciliation.
 Such plaques were placed at various historic places and beauty spots, the top of St. Andrew’s Church tower being one such location.

 The Belfry contains one bell, dating from the 14th century, which is still tolled regularly.
 In 1950 another peel of eight bells was added.
 These are operated by a large wooden "keyboard" which can be used to play hymn and other tunes which can be made with 8 notes in the octave.
+Historian Alan Buswell informs us that Ellecombe Johnston Foundry cast a new bell in January 1950.
+The details of this new bell are as follows: 21 1/8 diameter, Weight 2cwt 2qrs 5lbs in Ab.

 On the Battery Hill frontage of the churchyard is an attractive lychgate (see right), erected in 1926 as a memorial to members of the Lucas-Shadwell family who lived lived at Fairlight Hall in the valley to the north of the church.
 From the Old English ‘lic’, meaning corpse, the gate reminds us of the days when motor vehicles were few and far between, Battery Hill was a quiet country lane and the gate afforded a safe and convenient entrance to the churchyard.